-Code with Us - Paid Terms
+“Code with Us – Paid” Process Terms

 Please note: you are required to complete the information requested at the end of this document and submit the modified version of this document with your Proposal.
 Refer to “Introduction” and “Acceptance”, below.

 Introduction